-Many of the buildings containing RLMs were erected in the 60’s, and have not had riser replacements.
+Many of the buildings containing RLM were erected in the 60’s, and have not had riser replacements.
 Fires have been caused by the condition of the wiring, given its age.
 DNO’s own and operate some of the Rising and Lateral Mains electricity supplies in their region.
-Others are owned by private landlords.
-In many cases, they subcontract the DNO to manage and operate the network on their behalf.
+Others are owned by private landlords, who in many cases, subcontract the DNO to manage and operate the network on their behalf.

 OFGEM expects the DNO’s to manage and replace the networks to ensure reliable and safe operation.

-There are so many buildings needing modernisation that it will take several years to complete.
+There are so many buildings needing modernisation that it will take many years to complete.
 In the mean time there is an enduring risk of electrical failure leading to fire.

 By using already existing, field proven kit we can get to deployment fast.
-WEEZAP is retrofitable, making it quick and easy to install, and has been widely used so it known to be reliable.
+WEEZAP is retrofitable, making it quick and easy to install and has been widely used so it is known to be reliable.

 Immediately reduces the risk associated with aging RLM installations, giving advanced warning of electrical insulation failure.

 By collecting data and analysing it to learn about the RLM networks, additional benefits become possible.

 Data analysis can provide information to get the most benefit from further investment in modernisation and further reduces the risk by allowing targeting of lower health assets.

 The WEEZAP is at the heart of WATTSGUARD.
 It is the culmination from 20 years of LV Vacuum Circuit Breaker experience.
 There are over 20,000 Kelvatek LV management devices in the UK electricity distribution network.